Keurig Dr Pepper Inc. (KDP): A Brand-New Prospect for Investors

 Sponsored

-The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 5872501 for the day, which was evidently lower, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Consumer Defensive managed to top a trading volume set approximately around 9273126 for the day, which was evidently higher, when compared to the average daily volumes of the shares.

 During the last month, 7 analysts gave the Keurig Dr Pepper Inc. a BUY rating, 3 of the polled analysts branded the stock as an OVERWEIGHT, 9 analysts were recommending to HOLD this stock, 0 of them gave the stock UNDERWEIGHT rating, and 1 of the polled analysts provided SELL rating.